uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 ## DRES

-If a student has a disability or condition that requires special consideration, the student is expected to email the instructor and the TA **no later than the beginning of the fourth week**.
-The message should:
+To obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructors and the Disability Resources and Educational Services (DRES) as soon as possible.
+The student is expected to inform the instructor by email with the following information:

-* Include a scanned attachment of the requisite letter from the University Division of Disability Resources and Educational Services.
+* A scanned attachment of the requisite letter from the University Division of Disability Resources and Educational Services.
-* Include a detailed description of the accommodations that the student is requesting for this class.
+* A detailed description of the accommodations that the student is requesting for this class.

+To contact DRES you may visit 1207 S. Oak St., Champaign, call 333-4603 (V/TTY), or e-mail a message to [disability@illinois.edu](disability@illinois.edu).